 - [1] This is one of two appeals by companies whose principal purpose is to produce income to be donated by gift aid to New Lanark Trust ("NLT"), the body responsible for managing the UNESCO World Heritage Site at New Lanark.
-The two appeals proceeded in tandem and raise the same issue for decision. - [2] The appellant ("Trading") is a company limited by shares, incorporated in 1970 and wholly owned by NLT.
-Its principal activity is the operation of a visitor attraction with related trading activities, including hydro-electric power and textile production, a retail shop ("the Mill Shop"), a café, and production and sale of ice cream.
-Entry fees are payable by visitors to the visitor centre's exhibits and interpretation of New Lanark, periodic temporary exhibitions, and external events.
-Trading's turnover is derived from entry to the visitor centre, hydroelectric power income, textile sales and spinning commission, retail shop sales, and the manufacture and wholesale of ice cream.
+The two appeals proceeded in tandem and raise the same issue for decision. - [2] The appellant ("Hotels") is a company limited by shares, incorporated in 1971 and wholly owned by NLT.
+Its principal activity is the operation of a hotel, hostel, self-catering accommodation and associated activities, within New Lanark village, including a conference centre, bar, restaurant, wedding venue, leisure club, pool and beauty rooms.
 It is currently trading profitably.

-- [3] Trading occupies, as tenant, buildings owned by NLT, paying an annual rent together with an additional sum based upon a percentage of annual turnover.
-It contributes a proportion of the cost of repairs and maintenance of the buildings and common parts, and is responsible for the repair and maintenance of the interior of the premises that it occupies. - [4] On 8 December 2017, Trading applied to the respondent ("OSCR") to be entered in the Scottish Charity Register.
-By letter dated 26 April 2018, OSCR refused the application, on the ground that Trading did not provide public benefit and accordingly failed to meet the charity test.
-Following review, the decision to refuse registration was maintained in a decision dated 7 June 2018. - [5] Trading appealed to the General Regulatory Chamber of the First-tier Tribunal for Scotland ("the FTT") exercising its charity appeals jurisdiction.
-By its decision dated 11 January 2019, the FTT confirmed OSCR's decision to refuse to enter Trading in the Scottish Charity Register, and refused the appeal. - [6] Trading applied to the FTT for permission to appeal to the Upper Tribunal for Scotland.
+- [3] Hotels occupies, as tenant, buildings owned by NLT, paying an annual rent together with an additional sum based upon a percentage of annual turnover.
+It contributes a proportion of the cost of repairs and maintenance of the buildings and common parts, and is responsible for the repair and maintenance of the interior of the premises that it occupies. - [4] On 8 December 2017, Hotels applied to the respondent ("OSCR") to be entered in the Scottish Charity Register.
+By letter dated 26 April 2018, OSCR refused the application, on the ground that Hotels did not provide public benefit and accordingly failed to meet the charity test.
+Following review, the decision to refuse registration was maintained in a decision dated 7 June 2018. - [5] Hotels appealed to the General Regulatory Chamber of the First-tier Tribunal for Scotland ("the FTT") exercising its charity appeals jurisdiction.
+By its decision dated 11 January 2019, the FTT confirmed OSCR's decision to refuse to enter Hotels in the Scottish Charity Register, and refused the appeal. - [6] Hotels applied to the FTT for permission to appeal to the Upper Tribunal for Scotland.
 The sole ground of appeal was that the FTT had failed to give adequate reasons for its decision.
-The FTT refused permission to appeal and Trading applied to the Upper

-Tribunal for permission.
+The FTT refused permission to appeal and Hotels applied to the Upper Tribunal for permission.
 By a decision dated 28 May 2019, I granted permission to appeal.
 An oral hearing of the appeal took place on 4 October 2019.